incrediblesound/nebulaDB/README.md

 ```javascript
 db.query([a,b,c], callback)
 ```
 The query method tests the database using the given query and passes the result into the callack.
-There are currently five types of queries:
+There are currently eight types of queries:
 ```javascript
 [a,  b, c] // does item a have relation b to item c -> boolean
 [a, ->, c] // does item a have state c -> boolean